ktbg/connoisseur/README.md

 ## Project Description

 Connoiseur is an app that allows users to search for works of art from the Metropolitan Museum of Art collection by artist, time period, or department.
-Similar to the [Art Institute of Chicago](https://www.artic.edu/collection).
+Inspiration from the [Art Institute of Chicago](https://www.artic.edu/collection).

 ## API and Data Sample